 On the same topic, an ad encouraging people to buy Acai Berry garbage – which features testimonials of a dubious legitimacy – lead to a lander with this hidden, weasel-legal language:

 On a related note, whoever designed the FTC’s website didn’t engineer the complaints page to maximize click-throughs to their complaints form.
-Your eye moves down this text column, separated by a long vertical bar from the neighbouring one.
-The actual button to get to their complaint form is on the right hand column, which fast-scanning readers like me would miss, causing them to give up!
+Your eye moves down this text column, separated by a long vertical bar from the neighboring one.
+The actual button to get to their complaint form is on the right-hand column, which fast-scanning readers like me would miss, causing them to give up!